ink-splatters/audiofingerprint/README.md

 FILE FORMATS

 1. Please see settings_af.json to see input settings format
-2. Please see build/install/output.json for output format
+2. Please see build/install/output.json for output format in case --output is specified
+3. Please see stdout in case --output is not specified